 The gatehouse and screen wall are fundamental elements in traditional Chinese architecture, serving both functional and symbolic roles while contributing to the aesthetic value of the structure.
-In the Mao's Compound, the gatehouse stands out as a prominent feature, often regarded as the face of the owner's residence, and carries significant symbolic meaning.
+In this residence, the gatehouse stands out as a prominent feature, often regarded as the face of the owner's residence, and carries significant symbolic meaning.